Ideally, women should be immunized before becoming pregnant in order to be protected against infectious diseases, but staying up-to-date with

 FDA Medicine Categories are summarized below:

 Table Reference: Pregnancy and Medications, Womenshealth.gov

 Sometimes a woman is vaccinated inadvertently while she is pregnant.
 In these circumstances, we encourage pregnant women to contact the

-Immunization Healthcare Branch (IHB).
+Worldwide DHA Immunization Healthcare Support Center.
 The

 IHB Clinical Services can help address questions and provide information,